 FOOD & DRINK

 Hudson is home to some of the finest food & drink in the Hudson Valley.
-Some of our favorites include Fish & Game (seasonal New American), Aeble (OMG the fried chicken), HOME/MADE (brunch & lunch & the cutest golden retriever puppy ever), Hudson Food Studio (local, seasonal Vietnamese), Ca'Mea (italian), ÖR Gallery and Tavern (drinks & live music), Mexican Radio (right there in the name), Oak (wood-fired pizza), Back Bar (drinks, bar snacks by the geniuses at Fish & Game), Red Dot (drinks & american fare), MOTO (coffee), Rev (more coffee), and don't forget the Hudson Farmer's Market, every Saturday from 9am-1pm at 6th & Columbia.
+Some of our favorites include Fish & Game (seasonal New American), Aeble (OMG the fried chicken), HOME/MADE (brunch & lunch & the cutest golden retriever puppy ever), Hudson Food Studio (local, seasonal Vietnamese), Ca'Mea (italian), ÖR Gallery and Tavern (drinks & live music), Abraxas Tacos (right there in the name, get the fish taco), Oak (wood-fired pizza), Back Bar (drinks, bar snacks by the geniuses at Fish & Game), Red Dot (drinks & american fare), MOTO (coffee), Rev (more coffee), and don't forget the Hudson Farmer's Market, every Saturday from 9am-1pm at 6th & Columbia.

 In an around Warren Street you'll find some of the best shopping in the Hudson Valley.
 You can spend all day wandering in and out of the myriad of well-curated antiques shops, but here are a few other can't miss stores: Batterby House (because we weren’t busy enough with the inn, we have a shop too!), Talbott & Arding (cheese and provisions), Hudson Wine Merchants (duh), The Spotty Dog (books and ale), Hawkins New York (beautiful, modern home decor), MINNA (textiles & decor), 2 Note (bath, body & skincare; this is where our bath products are made), Love Thy Beast (dog & cat things).